 ADDITIONAL RECOMMENDED COURSES/COURSE CATEGORIES

-Courses recommended are in disciplines such as philosophy, history, sociology, literature, language, anthropology, ethics, and theology.
+Courses recommended are in disciplines such as philosophy, history, literature, language, anthropology, ethics, and theology.
 Studies in these areas deepen the applicant's understanding of the basis for human values and offer the opportunity to develop an appreciation of other cultures and ethnic groups.
 This background is vital to health care providers.

 Understanding the range of variation of behavior as a biologic, psychological, and social phenomena is essential to the practice of medicine.
 Courses recommended are in disciplines such as psychology, sociology, cultural anthropology, and ecology.

 Although there is no formal course requirement for English, applicants are expected to have a strong background in writing, oral communication, and critical reading skills.

 MCAT is required of all applicants.
 Scores will be accepted for tests taken during or after the month of September three years prior to application.
 For example, for the 2014 admissions cycle, the oldest acceptable MCAT is September 2010.

 Letters of Recommendation